 Students take responsibility for their behaviour.
 They are kind and respectful towards each other and their teachers.
-Disruptions to learning are rare, with use of the daily 'on call ECO system' effectively ensuring that rare disruptions are swiftly dealt with.
-The school has an effective system with tiered levels of support that meets the needs of THE most challenging students and that supports our drive to deliver uninterrupted Quality First Teaching.
+Disruptions to learning are rare, with use of the daily 'on call ECO system' effectively ensuring that any disruptions are dealt with swiftly.
+The school has an effective system with tiered levels of support that meets the needs of the most vulnerable students and this supports our drive to deliver uninterrupted Quality First Teaching.

 Students feel safe at school.
-Bullying is very rare.
+Instances of bullying are managed well.
 Reported incidents are followed up promptly and restorative approaches underpin the work done to rebuild relationships.
-Parents say their children "feel safe and are well cared for in school" - Parent Questionnaire July 2019.
-Pupils feel that Bullying is handled well at Harrow Way; "Harrow Way is a great school" "They deal with it well" Student Anti Bullying Survey Nov 2020.
+Parents say their children "feel safe and are well cared for in school" - Parent

+Questionnaire July 2022.
+Pupils feel that Bullying is handled well (see Ofsted report July 2022).

-The school has maintained its inclusive pastoral system that very effectively supports all students, with a particular focus on those pupils eligible for PP funding.
+The school has maintained its inclusive pastoral system (identified as a strength by Ofsted July 2022) that supports all students very effectively, with a particular focus on those pupils eligible for PP funding.
 This is underpinned by employing dedicated non-teaching Assistant Year Leaders in addition to Year Leaders.